GurpreetSDeol/Public-Health-and-Air-Quality-Impact-Analysis-via-ETL-Data-Pipeline/README.md

 __Data__: Contains the raw and processed data files in .csv and .json formats.

-__Data Analysis__: Contains Jupyter notebooks for analysis and PowerBI reports for visualizations.
+__Analysis.ipynb__ Jupyter notebook for analysis and plots for visualizations.

 __Data_ETL__/